-Donny, well, Donny was curiously quiet.
-After Leo had come back from his training, and the whole Winters saga was over, Donny began to lock himself away in his lab more and more.
-Mikey figured that Donny's absence just felt weird because while Leo had been away, Don had been marked the 'temporary leader' (much to Raphs displeasure).
+Donnie, well, Donnie was curiously quiet.
+After Leo had come back from his training, and the whole Winters saga was over, Donnie began to lock himself away in his lab more and more.
+Mikey figured that Donnie's absence just felt weird because while Leo had been away, Don had been marked the 'temporary leader' (much to Raphs displeasure).
 That basically meant that Don was almost always around in case someone needed him.
 Now Leo had unceremoniously dropped back into their lives, and re-claimed his position as leader, Don had been pushed out of the limelight.
 Mikey frowned to himself and began playing with his bandanna tails as the TV blared on about the cities deteriorating condition.

 To be honest, Mikey still didn't really know how to feel about Leo's re-entry into the lair.
 I mean sure, he was happy his brother was home; but life for the remaining turtles had changed, and they couldn't just all be expected to go back to how it was right?

 He hadn't said anything about how he felt (he left that up to Raph), but he figured Leo picked up on it a bit, because he was trying a little too hard to spend time with his youngest bro.